lmiller1990/design-pattenrns-for-vuejs/TRULY-MODULAR-COMPONENTS-WITH-V-MODEL.md

 </script>
 ```

+### Img: Rendering the Date Inputs

+ss-dt-progress

 I called the variable `dateLuxon` since we will eventually change it to be a Luxon `DateTime`.
 For now it is just a plain JavaScript object, make reactive via `ref`.
 This is all standard - we made our custom component work with `v-model` by binding to `:value` with `modelValue`, and update the original value in the parent component with `emit('update:modelValue')`.

 ## Deerializing for modelValue

-We have established the internal API, or how the `<date-time>` component will manage the value.
+We have established the internal API.
+This is how the `<date-time>` component will manage the value.
 For notation purposes, if we were to write an interface in TypeScript, it would look like this:

 ```ts
 interface InternalDateTime {